The IVI-SK bioscience Park MahnHoon Award

-The IVI – SK bioscience Park MahnHoon Award is presented in April each year to recognize up to 2 individual(s) and/or groups (organizations) worldwide who have made exceptional contributions in the field of vaccines.
-The annual Award is accorded jointly by IVI and SK bioscience, a South Korean innovative biopharmaceutical company specialized in vaccines.
-IVI is the world’s only non-profit international organization devoted exclusively to the discovery, development and delivery of vaccines for global health.
+The IVI-SK bioscience Park MahnHoon Award recognizes up to two individuals or groups from around the world who have made exceptional contributions in the field of vaccines.
+Presented in April, the annual award is accorded jointly by IVI and SK bioscience, a South Korean innovative biopharmaceutical company specialized in vaccines.
+IVI is the world’s only non-profit international organization devoted to the discovery, development, and delivery of vaccines for global health.

-• The nominee has made a major scientific breakthrough, significant contributions to vaccine discovery and development, or has improved and expanded vaccine delivery, and/or
+- Nominees have achieved a major scientific breakthrough, contributed significantly to vaccine discovery and development, or improved and expanded vaccine delivery, and/or

-• Only selected nominators, who will receive confidential invitations, shall be entitled to nominate candidates.
+- Only selected nominators who receive confidential invitations are able to nominate candidates.

 Award Selection Committee

-Nominations will be reviewed by the Award Selection Committee, which will comprised of 12 leading experts in vaccines, to select the finalists.
+Nominations are reviewed by the Award Selection Committee, comprised of 12 leading experts in vaccines, to select the finalists.

 Awardees

-• The Award will honor up to two individual(s) and/or teams, on each occasion.
+- The award honors up to two individuals and/or teams on each occasion.
 It is possible to split the single award evenly to recognize joint contributions to a vaccine(s).

-• The awardees will be contacted individually and will be officially announced in February each year.
+- The awardees are contacted individually and officially announced in February each year.

-• Each awardee shall make a presentation on his/her work at the Award Ceremony, which is scheduled in April each year.
+- Each awardee makes a presentation on their work at the award ceremony in April each year.

 Dr. Park graduated from Seoul National University with a bachelor’s degree in molecular biology, earned a master’s degree in virology from Seoul National University and a Ph.D. in molecular virology from the University of Ottawa, Canada.
 He served as the head of the Bio Division at SK chemicals Life Science Research Center, President and Chief Technology Officer of SK chemicals, and Vice Chairman of SK bioscience.
 The late Vice Chairman Park is credited with leading SK bioscience’s global vaccine projects and research and development (R&D), enhancing domestic vaccine R&D capabilities to global levels.
 Representative examples include a joint development agreement with Sanofi Pasteur for a next-generation pneumonia vaccine and collaboration with the International Vaccine Institute (IVI) and the Bill & Melinda Gates Foundation to develop a typhoid vaccine.
 In addition, SK Bioscience has taken the lead in establishing domestic vaccine sovereignty through the development and localization of rapid and safe vaccines based on cell culture technology.
 SK Bioscience’s world’s first cell-cultured quadrivalent influenza vaccine (2015), pneumococcal vaccine (2016), and the world’s second shingles vaccine (2017) are the works of the late Dr. Lee, who devoted his life to vaccine research.